-Littera Carolina was founded by Anna Dorofeeva (Frankfurt) and Zachary Guiliano (Cambridge) in 2013.
+Littera Carolina was founded by Anna Dorofeeva and Zachary Guiliano in 2012.
 The NSCM team currently comprises Anna Dorofeeva, Drew Thomas (St Andrews), Arthur Westwell (Cambridge) and Evina Steinová (Huygens ING).

 We are grateful to the University of Pennsylvania for its support, to the Schoenberg Institute for Manuscript Studies (SIMS) for web hosting and particularly to Dot Porter, Curator of Digital Research Services at SIMS and an invaluable mentor of the digital development phase of A Partial Survey of Centres Writing Caroline Minuscule, c.
 700–1000 (funded by APICES).
 We are also very grateful to the Association for Computers and the Humanities, which awarded the project an Incubator Grant in 2015 and thereby enabled the digital development to go ahead.